Introduction to chtoucas for reductive groups and to the global Langlands parameterization: Proof of prop-a-b-c

 (which comes from the smoothness of $\mf F_{\lambda}$ over $(U_{\lambda})^{I}\ni \Delta(\ov{\eta})$) is an isomorphism.
 But the action of $\on{Gal}(\ov F/F)^{I}$ on the RHS of \eqref{mor-HIW-Flambda}, which is given by Drinfeld's lemma, does not depend on the choice of $\ov{\eta^{I}}$ and $\mf{sp}$, and therefore the action of $\on{Gal}(\ov F/F)^{I}$ on the LHS does not depend on it either.

-\begin{rem} We hope that $H_{I,W}$ is of finite dimension.
-In this article we only know that $H_{I,W}$ is an inductive limit of $E$-vector spaces of finite dimension equipped with continuous representations of $\on{Gal}(\ov F/F)^{I}$ (note however that c) of \propref{prop-a-b-c}, which will be proven at the end of this section, implies that $H_{\emptyset,\mbf 1}$ is of finite dimension). \end{rem}
+\begin{rem} In this article we only prove that $H_{I,W}$ is an inductive limit of $E$-vector spaces of finite dimension equipped with continuous representations of $\on{Gal}(\ov F/F)^{I}$.
+In fact Cong Xue proved in \cite{these-cong} that $H_{I,W}$ is of finite dimension.
+The proof is difficult and written only when $G$ is split. \end{rem}

 For every map $\zeta:I\to J$, the coalescence isomorphism \eqref{intro-isom-coalescence} obviously respects the Hecke-finite parts and therefore it induces an isomorphism

 where $\Delta$ denotes the diagonal morphism $X\to X^{I}$ or $X\to X^{J}$.